GreenAI-Uppa/larq-compute-engine-from-python/README.md

 To perform the inference from a Python script, we have created a Python module of the C++ script with the open source software [SWIG](https://www.swig.org/Doc1.3/Python.html).
 This module allows to call the C++ function that performs the inference as if it was a Python function.

-The different experiments have been done on a Jetson Nano ARM64.
-But you have the choice to use other devices with an ARM system like the Raspberry.
+You have the choice to use many devices with an ARM system like the Raspberry.
 However the conversion of the keras model built from Larq to Tensorflow tflite with the LCE converter can only be done on an x86 system ie you train the binary network and convert it to tflite on a x86 machine, and then you can use our script for fast inference of your model on our ARM device.

 See article [Binary Neural Network part 2](https://medium.com/@fkinesow/binary-neural-network-part-2-cecbe5761b78) for more information on the C++ script to perform the inference with the LCE.
 A comparison of the performance of Vanilla and Binary AlexNet is also presented in this article.